 Even though they are a bit smaller in size than the professional, big congas, these babies will give you loud and decent sound and cover every basic need you can have with them.
 Also, a great thing about them is that they are fairly cheap so there is no need to worry if you have budget restraints.

-And now last but not least Meinl Percussion HC512WRB.
-This superb conga set consists of two congas with 11” and 12” drum heads, both 28” tall, holding baskets and tuning key.
-You can get these in several different colors, but all are beautiful on these drums.
+The Meinl Percussion HC512VSB Headliner Series conga set consists of two congas with 11” and 12” drum heads, both 28” tall, holding baskets and tuning key.
+You can get these in several different colors.

 The drums themselves are made from quality wood with natural hide drum heads.
 A great addition to these congas is holding baskets, and not stands.
-This means that congas are much more stable when playing them, preventing any misfortune and possible damage to them.
+This means that congas are much more stable when playing them.
 Also, the baskets are compact and easy to set up, so there is no need to worry about that.

-These congas are not the most expensive out there, but they have a high-end overall build, which means they also provide great, high-end sound.
-With all this in mind, it’s really a no-brainer if you should get this set if you need the best bang for the buck and a pro sound for a reasonable price.
-Wooden drums are sure to provide you with great acoustic conga sound that will cover your every need in studio or on a stage performing live.
+These congas have a high-end overall build, which means they also provide great, high-end sound.
+With all this in mind, it’s a no-brainer if you should get this set if you need the best bang for the buck and a pro sound for a reasonable price.
+Wooden drums are sure to provide you with a great acoustic conga sound that will cover your every need in the studio or on a stage performing live.